 - I collect postcards and books by foreign authors, particularly from countries where I have visited.

-- I went to the circus for the first time in my life this weekend.
+- I went to the circus for the first time in my life this weekend and I loved!
+I see more of it in my future.

 - I am moving to Brussels in 5days and you might be able to tell that I'm a tad bit excited!!!!